Lecturer: Charles Elliott

 This course covers some of the main material behind the most common evolutionary PDEs.
 In particular, the focus will be on functional analytical approaches to find well posed formulations and properties of their solutions.

-Books: There will be typed lecture notes.
-There will be material related to chapters in the following:-
+Books: There will be typed lecture notes with a bibliography.
+For example, there will be will be material related to chapters in the following:-